HHS Nominee Tom Price Targeted Panel That Urged Fewer Cancer Screenings

 In November, lawmakers bashed its screening recommendations during a hearing of the health subcommittee of the House Committee on Energy and Commerce.
 The task force "can deprive patients of lifesaving services," said Rep. Michael Burgess, a Republican from Texas who received nearly $611,000 from health professionals in the 2016 campaign cycle.

-His colleague, Rep. Marsha Blackburn, a Tennessee Republican who recevied $259,000 in donations from health professionals in the 2016 campaign cycle, predicted equally dire outcomes.
+His colleague, Rep. Marsha Blackburn, a Tennessee Republican who received $259,000 in donations from health professionals in the 2016 campaign cycle, predicted equally dire outcomes.
 The task force, she said, "turned its back on over 20 million women by finalizing erroneous guidelines that would limit access to mammograms."

 Earlier this month, Blackburn re-introduced legislation that would, among other things, add specialists to the panel.
 The group currently consults with specialists in the areas they are reviewing.
 Critics of the proposed bill say specialists are not ideal to perform the task force's broad array of evidence reviews, and adding them could create conflicts of interest.
 "There is considerable support for 'draining the swamp' in Washington," Welch wrote in testimony he submitted for the hearing.
 "But there is no swamp currently in the task force.
 Please don't create one."